Home / Coffee knowledge / G-Iota DF83 V2 Espresso Grinder - Single Dosing Review

 Grind Adjustment and Usability

-The espresso grinder is reduced to the bare essentials.
-Essentially, there is only one (illuminated) button to start the grinder.
+The espresso grinder is reduced to the essentials.
+Essentially, there is only one (glowing) button used to start the grinder.
 The grind time cannot be programmed.
-However, single dosing grinders operate on a different principle.
+However, single dosing grinders also operate on a different principle.
 The coffee is weighed, put into the grinder, and ground completely.

-The grind size repeatability was not good in the particle analysis comparison, which Michel and Benjamin also discussed in the video.
+Grind consistency repeatability was not good in the particle analysis comparison, which is also discussed by Michel and Benjamin in the video.
 In practice, however, we had less difficulty returning the grinder to the recipe than the particle distribution analysis suggests.

 richtige kurve df83

-Important: in the video, we accidentally show the particle curve of the grinder with the abbreviation M50.
+Important: in the video, we accidentally display the particle curve of the grinder labeled M50.
 This is the G-Iota DF64V, not the DF83.
-However, the substantive explanation in the video refers to the data for the DF83.
+However, the content explanation in the video refers to the data for the DF83.

-The large grind size makes it relatively easy to return to the original recipe.
+The large grind dial makes it relatively easy to return to the original recipe.

 Single Dosing and Accessories

 The DF83 V2 is consistently designed for single dosing.
-The included metal dosing cup and blow-out funnel facilitate handling of the ground coffee.
-The blow-out funnel has a narrowing, which also reduces popcorn effect.
-This refers to beans bouncing during grinding.
+The included metal dosing cup and the blow-out funnel make handling the ground coffee easier.
+The blow-out funnel has a constriction, which also reduces popcorn, which refers to beans jumping around during the grinding process.

-To support single dosing, the grinder comes with two practical aids.
+To support single dosing, the grinder includes two practical tools.
 The aluminum dosing cup is one of them.
-It fits flush onto 58mm portafilters and can be clamped into the portafilter holder.
-An attachable ring reduces the distance to the coffee chute and ensures that the ground coffee is completely ground into the dosing cup.
+It fits flush on 58mm portafilters and can be clamped into the portafilter holder.
+An attachable ring reduces the distance to the coffee chute and ensures that the ground coffee is ground completely into the dosing cup.

 dosierbecher df83

-The same ring can also be placed directly on the portafilter, and the grinder grinds into the portafilter with the same precision.
-The portafilter holder is well made, although the rubber covers are weak points and do not last as long as the holder itself.
-And without the rubber covers, the portafilter does not sit well either.
-Unfortunately, some coffee powder accumulates in the inner rim of the dosing ring.
-This is missing in the portafilter, but it is very little and must be wiped off regularly.
+The same ring can also be placed directly on the portafilter, and the grinder then grinds just as precisely into the portafilter.
+The portafilter holder is well-made, although the rubber coatings are weak points and do not last as long as the holder itself.
+And without the rubber covers, the portafilter does not sit well anymore.
+Unfortunately, some coffee powder accumulates on the inner edge of the dosing ring.
+That is missing from the portafilter, but it is very little and must be wiped off regularly.

 A small water sprayer is also included.
-This reduces the static charge of the ground material, which is also pronounced in this DF83 model.
-We discuss this topic as well as the flapper issue extensively in our test video.
+This reduces the static charge of the ground coffee, which is also pronounced in this model of the DF83.
+We discuss this topic, as well as the flapper issue, extensively in our test video.

 Espresso Quality and Particle Distribution

-The DF83 V2 shows a narrow main peak with a relatively high percentage of fines.
-The narrow main peak can be interpreted as evidence of a result in the cup, which we found again and again in our extractions.
-The espressos tasted clear and transparent, and the complexity of the coffees showed positively and, for example, much more pronounced than we experienced with the Niche Duo.
-Nevertheless, the espresso also had a creamy and heavy body, which can be seen in connection with the still high percentage of fines.
+The DF83 V2 shows a narrow main peak, although the fine content is relatively high.
+The narrow main peak can be read as proof of a result in the cup, which we found again and again in our extractions.
+The espressi tasted clear and transparent, and the complexity of the coffees showed itself positively and, for example, much more pronounced than we experienced with the Niche Duo.
+Nevertheless, the espresso also had a creamy and heavy body, which can be seen in connection with the still high fine content.

-In summary, the espresso we extracted with the DF83 tasted good to us time and time again.
+In summary, it can be said that the espresso we extracted with the DF83 tasted good to us again and again.

 siebtraegerhalterung

 The DF83 V2 does many things right.
-However, in some areas, it misses important opportunities for further development.
-Unfortunately, the manufacturer has not incorporated all impulses from the community, so static electricity is still a problem with this model, blockages behind the flapper are not uncommon (which is why we removed ours), and the placement of the side cable takes some getting used to.
+In some places, however, it also misses important development opportunities.
+Unfortunately, the manufacturer has not taken up all the impulses from the community, and so static is also a problem with this model, clogging behind the flapper is not uncommon (which is why we removed ours), and the attachment of the side cable takes some getting used to.

-Also, the grind adjustment is not easily visible from the front for people in wheelchairs, as it is located on top of the grinder.
+Also, the grind adjustment is not easy to see from the front for people in wheelchairs, as it is attached on top of the grinder.

-The RDT water spray bottle is included, which is a nice gesture from the manufacturer.
-However, in terms of quality, it clearly falls short of the overall high-quality appearance of the Turin DF83 V2.
+The RDT water spray bottle is included, and that is a nice gesture by the manufacturer.
+In terms of quality, however, it falls significantly short of the high-quality overall appearance of the Turin DF83 V2.

 Conclusion on the DF83 V2

-The DF83 V2 from G-Iota/Turin is a high-quality, powerful espresso grinder, especially suitable for demanding home baristas who value precision, quality, and versatility.
-At around 699 euros, it is positioned in the mid-price segment and offers a strong performance package for this price.
+The DF83 V2 from G-Iota/Turin is a high-quality, powerful espresso grinder that is particularly suitable for demanding home baristas who value precision, quality, and versatility.
+At around 699 Euros, it is positioned in the mid-price segment and offers a strong performance package for this price.

-Especially with the difficult import situation and the hidden costs of customs and VAT, the Niche Zero, a single dosing grinder with similar performance, has fallen behind.
-What the DF83 V2 does significantly better, moreover, is the portafilter and dosing cup holder.
-This is a real added value, allows for clean and precise work, and is a great pleasure in everyday life.
+Particularly with the difficult import situation and the hidden costs from customs and VAT, the Niche Zero has fallen behind as a single dosing grinder with similar performance.
+What the DF83 V2 also does significantly better is the suspension of the portafilter and dosing cup.
+That is a real added value, allows for clean and precise work, and is a great pleasure in everyday use.

-Our DF83 V2 will take a permanent place in our academy's daily routine, and we are already looking forward to further tests and comparisons with other burrs and a more in-depth analysis of its filter coffee performance.
-On that note, a brief comment: yes, the grind range also covers filter coffee, and the filter coffees we've had so far have also appealed to us.
-More on this in one of the next videos and then also with a written addendum.
+Our DF83 V2 will have a permanent place in our academy everyday life, and we are already looking forward to further tests and comparisons with other burrs and an in-depth analysis of filter coffee performance.
+Just a word on that: yes, the grind range also covers filter coffee, and the filter coffees we have drunk so far have also pleased us.
+More on this in one of the next videos and then also with a written supplement.

 DF 83 Fazit

 *This is an affiliate link.
-If you order through this link, it won't cost you more.
+If you order via this link, it won't cost you anything extra.
 However, we receive a small commission.
-This helps us to purchase more test materials and publish new tests.
-Thank you in advance!
-We also refer to a shop here that we know well and from which we know that it provides good service.
+This helps us to buy further test material and publish new tests.
+Thanks in advance!
+We also refer here to a shop that we know well and from which we know that it provides good service.

 What do you think?